ashdavies/talks/2018-10-26-preparing-your-app-for-google-play-instant/2018-10-26-preparing-your-app-for-google-play-instant.md

 ![100%](google-play.png)

-^ Wherever the user journey starts
+^ Wherever the user journey starts, often using a URL

-^ Referral, word-of-mouth, advertisement, social
+^ Referral, word-of-mouth, advertisement, social, Google

 ^ It inevitably ends up on Google Play to install